Roy Fedden: Later war and after

 The stress of wartime production needs had taken its toll on Leonard Butler, who left the company to recuperate.
 Although Fedden had created a long line of hugely successful engines for Bristol, he had fought constantly with management over funding priorities.
 Without Butler's influence it seems Fedden "had enough", and shortly after being knighted, he left Bristol to take up a variety of positions within the Government.
 For much of the remainder of the war, he travelled in the United States with another Bristol employee, Ian Duncan, to study US production line techniques to improve their own.

 In 1945 Fedden led a Ministry of Aircraft Production (MAP) mission to examine German aeronautical expertise and research.
 In the course of this, known as the "Fedden Mission", he visited the V-2 production centre and labour camps at Nordhausen.
 He wrote several articles on German engine design and production concepts, and concluded generally that the German engines were lacking in supercharger design and power-per-volume compared to British types, although their fuel injection systems and single-lever controls were excellent.

 On his return Fedden, together with Duncan, set up Roy Fedden Ltd. in 1945.
 The company was provided sixty Volkswagen Type 1s by Major Ivan Hirst but was unable to sell any in the anti-German postwar climate and difficult economic conditions.
-The company's first product, the Fedden O-325, was a small horizontally-opposed fuel injected six cylinder sleeve valve aeroengine intended for helicopters or for submerged wing installation in aircraft.
+The company's first product, the Fedden O-325, was a small horizontally opposed fuel injected six cylinder sleeve valve aeroengine intended for helicopters or for submerged wing installation in aircraft.
 It was technically superior to any flat-four or -six produced in the U.S. and was being considered for the American Ercoupe.
 The engine did not progress beyond development as "Roy Fedden Limited" went into liquidation in June 1947.
-Fedden then turned to a new 1350 hp turboprop design, the Cotswold, meant to be installed within the wings of aircraft in either tractor or pusher configuration, This source may be misleading as Gunston shows three different schemes, all tractor nacelle installations.
+Fedden then turned to a new 1350 hp turboprop design, the Cotswold, meant to be installed within the wings of aircraft in either tractor or pusher configuration, Bill Gunston shows three different schemes, all tractor nacelle installations.
 The Cotswold engine did not progress beyond the design stage.
 Finally they decided to design their own car, powered by a three-cylinder air-cooled radial, but they found it had vibration and overheating problems and tended to skid badly when being cornered hard.
 Work started on a replacement chassis, but the rest of the company's engineers lost interest and left, and soon the company had to be dissolved.

 After this, Fedden worked for a time consulting with George Dowty, but soon retired and spent his time teaching at the College of Aeronautics at Cranfield University.

 Fedden was childless.
 He has sometimes been mistakenly described as the father of a prominent British artist, Mary Fedden.
 He was her uncle.